bludit/documentation-english/developers/parents-and-subpages/index.md

 ?>
 ```

-## Print the title of the parent page of a child
+## Print the title of the parent page from the child
 If a page has a child you can call the methods of the parent page with the method `parentMethod()`.

 ```